greenlakexmas/RDSFeed/DataSources/Facebook/FACEBOOK.md

 The Facebook data source uses the Facebook API.
 Access to Facebook is facilitated through a dependency on the [C# Facebook SDK](http://csharpsdk.org/).

+Usage of the Facebook API requires developer setup and configuration for a Facebook page/location.
+The [Facebook Developer portal](https://developers.facebook.com/) contains information for getting established to use the Facebook API.

 ## Configuration
 ```
     <Source name="Facebook" type="GreenlakeChristmas.RDSFeed.DataSources.Facebook.FacebookDataSource">